Nicole Bryant ('95)

-In April, 2000 Heather wrote: "Languages are living entities.
+In April, 2000 Ms. Atkins wrote: "Languages are living entities.
 They change with the people who speak them.
 Landscape, time, fashion, politics, technology— all shape the way we see the world— the way we express ourselves.

 Tennessee Tech's Foreign Language Department does a wonderful job presenting the many facets of a given language, giving voice to its people and cultures as well.
 Fundamental speech and grammar classes, a course in geography and culture, plus business, literature and history courses provide essential tools for good communication and encourage travel abroad.

 Class sizes are appropriate and often small in upper division courses, allowing more individual attention.
 The instructors make time outside of class to help students with any problems they may have; If needed, they can also recommend tutors.
 In addition, students have full access to a language lab where they can reinforce what they've learned in class using audio and visual tools.

 Many students belong to Alpha Mu Gamma, the national foreign language honor society as well as an on-campus language group like the German, Spanish, or French club.
 These groups often participate in university cultural fairs and have contact with native foreign language speakers within the community.
 The list goes on… In short, it's an awesome program and opens doors to the world at large."